UnifiedPush/android-connector/README.md

 ```

 ## Sending Push Messages
+(From the application server)

 To send a message to an application you need the "endpoint".
 You get it in the onNewEndpoint method once it is available.
-You can then use it to send a message using for example curl
+You can then use it to send a message using for example curl.
+The POST body is the message received by the function onMessage.
 ```bash
 curl -X POST "$endpoint" --data "Any message body that is desired."
 ```

+## Using the FCM-added version

+* Migrate the imported functions from `org.unifiedpush.android.connector` to `org.unifiedpush.android.connector_fcm_added`.
+* Add `classpath 'com.google.gms:google-services:4.3.4'` to you project level build.gradle.
+* Add `id 'com.google.gms.google-services'` to your app level build.gradle.
+* Add the google-services.json file from firebase to your app directory.
+* Add the actions `org.unifiedpush.android.distributor.REGISTER` and `org.unifiedpush.android.distributor.UNREGISTER` to your receiver on the manifest.
+* Change the receiver handler from `MessagingReceiverHandler` to `MessagingReceiverHandlerFCM` and add the getEndpoint function.
+* Change the receiver class from `MessagingReceiver` to `MessagingReceiverFCM`.

+For instance, [here](https://github.com/UnifiedPush/UP-example/commit/2aad6fd18e7d03437fe586e08a869d22b1e0069d) is the commit doing the migration from the main version to the fcm-added version on the example application.